 We love baking in this house – have you guessed that?
 We’ve also enjoyed trying to grow some of our own fruit and veg this year, with varying levels of success.
-So when I heard that Waitrose were running a project to help educate children about the benefits of seasonal fruit and vegetables, I was eager to involve Monkey in the process.
+So when I heard that Waitrose was running a project to help educate children about the benefits of seasonal fruit and vegetables, I was eager to involve my son in the process.
 It is now Apples Season at Waitrose – a time to celebrate the good old apple.
 Waitrose runs the Grow & Sell campaign with schools, aimed at children aged between 7-11 years of age.
 The campaign encourages these children, all over the UK, to grow their own produce and sell it to Waitrose customers.

 The wet spring and hot summer have brought Britain the best harvest season for years and apples are particularly sweet and colourful as a result.

 As you’ve probably seen from recent news stories, chef Raymond Blanc, stresses the importance of teaching children where food comes from and the importance of fresh ingredients.

 As part of the Apples Season at Waitrose we will be planting our own apple tree soon – so watch the blog for news on that in the coming weeks!

 In the meantime, we thought we’d do a bit of shopping and get baking with some apples to make a scrummy Apple Cake – one of my favourites.

 You will need:

 175g Self Raising Flour

 3 Eating Apples, peeled, cored and sliced – I used Waitrose Royal Gala and Braeburn apples